 A group of parents got onto the field and started chasing the referee.
 The ref escaped without harm, thankfully, but then the group started fighting and throwing punches at each other.

 You have to see the video from Q13 News to believe it.

-According to the referee, who chose not to release his face or name, it all started in the third quarter of Saturday’s game.
+According to the referee, who chose not to release his face or name, it all started in the third quarter of a regular Saturday game.
 He was going over a call with the head coaches, then the parents surrounded him on the field.

 Mind you, this was a middle school football game.
 This should have been a game celebrating touchdowns and giving high-fives to the football players.
 Instead, it turned into absolute chaos.